IonutAtanasoai1/RAPseq/README.md

 21. The average Fold Change over Halo
 22. The average Fold Change over Input
 23. Binding Score = The average Fold Change considering both Halo and Input controls weighed by the log2 normailzed average pileup signals of both replicates
-24. Gene ENSEMBL ID,
+24. Gene ENSEMBL ID
 25. Gene Name
 26. Gene Type
-27. RNA fetaure (intron, CDS, UTR, etc)
+27. RNA feature (intron, CDS, UTR, etc)
 28. Gene Binding Score = The sum of all Binding Scores of all Binding Sites mapping to one gene
 29. Local IDR computed using the replicate -log10pvalues
 30. Global IDR computed using the replicate -log10pvalues